belzecue/atnb_XSM_Extended_State_Machine/README.md

 In any State node, you can call the following public functions:

 * `change_state("MyState")`
-   where "MyState" is the name of an existing Node State
+   where "MyState" is the name of an existing Node State.
+If two states have the same name, you MUST add the parent's name before change_state("Parent/Child")

+* `change_state("MyState", args_on_enter = null, args_after_enter = null, args_before_exit = null, args_on_exit = null)`
+   The "change_state" method accepts arguments, to be able to pass variables to some inherited enter or exit functions in your states' logic.

 * `goto_state("MyState")`
-   an alias for change_state()
+   an alias for change_state().
+Attention, no arguments allowed there !

 * `is_active("MyState") -> bool`
    returns true if a state "MyState" is active in this xsm